 You have 8 great cities to study in New Zealand.
-5 of these cities are hugely favorable for jobs.
-New Zealand has high living standards, bagging laurels such as being one of the most peaceful and corruption-less nations of the world.
+5 of these cities are laden with jobs.
+New Zealand has high living standards.
+It is one of the most peaceful and corruption-less nations of the world.

 For nature lovers, the nation itself is an adventurous theme park.
 About 1/3rd of the country is protected by a wildlife sanctuary.
-Animal lovers would be thrilled to know that 95% of New Zealand’s population consists of animals while 5% are only human beings.
+Animal lovers would be thrilled to know that 95% of New Zealand’s population consists of animals.

-The Kiwi nation has a lot of records when with its research and masters programs.
+The Kiwi nation has an encouraging record-breaking research venture and Masters programs.
 Universities in New Zealand are known for:

 - Cutting edge research programs.